radiantearth/stac-api-spec/browseable/README.md

 | `item`  | various  | STAC Core | The child STAC Items.                  |

-Note that there is a different link relation `items` (plural) used by APIs conforming to the `STAC API - Features` class that links from a Collection to the items in that collection.
+Note that there is a different link relation `items` (plural) used by the `STAC API - Features` conformance class that links from a collection to the items in that collection.

 ## Endpoints

+This conformance class also requires for the endpoints in the [STAC API - Core](../core) conformance class to be implemented.

 This conformance class adds no additional endpoints.

-Implementation of this conformance class implies the existence of the [STAC API - Core](../core) endpoints.

 ## Example Landing Page for STAC API - Browseable